-Canada is one of the markets we see popping up a lot when it comes to iSEO, which is why we just had to pay it a visit on our iSEO video series tour.
-Based on our iSEO video series episode with Myriam Jessier, a Canadian SEO consultant, let’s take a look at the nuances of Canadian SEO, and what you need to know to succeed.
+Canada is a market we see popping up quite a lot in our line of work, which is why we had to pay it a visit on our iSEO video series tour.
+That’s why we had a chat with Myriam Jessier, a Canadian SEO consultant, and took a look at the nuances of Canadian SEO, and what you need to know to succeed.

 In Canada, people speak Canadian English, which uses the British way of spelling.
 If you’re doing keyword research and see some different variations showing up, it could also be because Canada is home to lots of immigrants from the Commonwealth, who bring their dialects of English with them.